ajmal017/gdaxbroke/README.md

 **What May Be Implemented**: historical data, account / portfolio data, complex order types, market depth (depth of book / Level II data).

-**What Is Not Likely To Be Implemented**: backtesting, fundamentals data, news, market scanners, financial advisor functionality.
+**What Is Not Likely To Be Implemented**: backtesting, fundamentals data, news, market scanners, financial advisor functionality, other brokerages.

 *Disclaimer*: This software comes with no warranty.
 It may contain bugs that cause you to lose money.
 The author accepts no liability of any kind.
 This